Cristian243342/Tic_Tac_Toe__VS__Monteeeeee_Carlooooo/README.md

 ## Difficulties encountered

-Whilst making our ideas practical, we had up and downs, happiness and anger depending on the situation of what we had in mind to do.
+Whilst making our ideas practical, we had ups and downs, different emotions regarding the tasks (*a rollercoaster of bugs and fixes*).
 Throughout our journey, we had some hard times, including:

 * Having a hard time finding some memory leaks regarding not properly linking nodes in the list;